 Purpose

-Taekwon-Do competitions and tournaments enable students to demonstrate their skills.
-They are structured, rule-based events where participants ranging from children to adults compete in various categories.
-These events enable students to grow, improve and enhance their Taekwon-Do journey, as well as offering real-world experience, discipline and friendships.
+children to adults compete in various categories.
+These events enable students to grow, create/rekindle friendships, experience excitement of competition, improve and enhance their Taekwon-Do journeys, as well as elevating to new levels of performance while gaining real-world experience and discipline.

 Benefits